-The unusual ESARCO vehicles were developed by Major Michael Somerton-Rayner as a private initiative in response to lessons learned by the British Army in the 1982 Falklands Conflict, the need for lightweight high mobility load carriage.
+The unusual ESARCO vehicles were developed by Major Michael Somerton-Rayner as a private initiative in response to lessons identified by the British Army in the 1982 Falklands Conflict, namely, the need for lightweight high mobility load carriage.

 Using simple construction, the design utilised off the shelf Land Rover components to produce a range of high mobility vehicles.